[updated February 18th, 2018]

 Some say the issue of abortion is "impossible to answer," and/or "both sides are right."
 But is this really an insolvable "gray area," a conundrum that humanity can never solve?
 The issue of abortion being an infinite abyss of moral confusion?
 Some say abortion is an acceptable medical procedure, others say it is infanticide (i.e. baby-killing).
 Who is right?
 They can't both be right, can they?
 Perhaps they can both be right in that abortion is acceptable up to a certain point of embryonic development, perhaps before the first trimester of pregnancy is over (the first trimester = from time of conception to about the third month of pregnancy), but not after, after being infanticide?
+With the lives of living babies possibly hanging in the balance, we should definitely get our facts and morality straight, if we can.

 Waking up from the collective confusion concerning abortion can happen once you have a strong handle on some key truths; that's when it happened for me.
 These truths stand on the other side of the main moral defenses to abortion, defenses that turn out to be based on lies.